qasimahsan77/Xacttask/README.md

 •	Field of “StringValue” is:
 ◦	“Value” containing the actual string value it's storing all data into the local Database called SQLlite3

+For Docker Implementation you can find the Two files with name Dockerfile and docker-compose.yml.